AntoineMeler/Paraglidable/neural_network/README.md

 ![](docs/README_files/equation_0.svg)

 The Population Block computes the probability that at least one person goes fly given the _flyability_ and the _population_.
-The _population_ for each cell and spot is an inner variable optimized during training.
+The _population_ for each cell and spot is an inner variable, optimized during training.

 ![](docs/README_files/equation_1.svg)